“PINK LADY,” he said looking me confidently in the eye.

 After all, you’ve read already grabbed your SuperCharged Guest Posting Blueprint and you know better.

-#GuestPost pitches only work when you show the host blogger how your guest post will serve their audience's needs
+The best guest blog post ideas are the ones that show the blogger how your guest post will serve their audience's needs

-But how can you find out what a blog’s audience needs?
+But how can you find the guest blog post ideas that best serve a blog’s audience needs?

-And once you find out what they need, how can you guarantee the blogger will want YOU to fulfill those needs?
+And once you find out them, how can you guarantee the blogger will want YOU to fulfill those needs?

 In this blog post, I will show you the exact steps to answering both questions so that you craft pitches bloggers find so irresistible they have no choice but to accept.

-Step #1 Find the most shared posts on the blog
+Finding guest blog post ideas step #1 find the most shared posts on the blog

 Find the most shared posts on the blog using Buzzsumo.
 Here is what that would look like.
 I’ve used Chris Winfield’s blog as an example.
 I will be using Chris’s 4 Simple Rules for Email Mastery (and Maintaining Sanity) post for the remaining steps in this illustration.

-Step #2 Read top 3 posts and comments
+Finding guest blog post ideas step #2 read top 3 posts and comments

 Speed read the post to get a sense of the type of advice the blogger is giving and if this you agree with their suggestions.
 Assuming you do, skim the comment section with an eye for any struggles, frustrations, and difficulties commentators are experiencing.